elsdes3/dinesafe-inspections/README.md

 ## [Project Organization](#project-organization)

     ├── LICENSE
-    ├── .env                          <- environment variables (verify this is in .gitignore) ├── .gitignore                    <- files and folders to be ignored by version control system ├── .pre-commit-config.yaml       <- configuration file for pre-commit hooks ├── .github
+    ├── .gitignore                    <- files and folders to be ignored by version control system ├── .pre-commit-config.yaml       <- configuration file for pre-commit hooks ├── .github